cubicool/mbew/README.md

 ```

 The code above opens a WebM file from disk and immediately begins iterating over
-it, frame-by-frame, while also passing the additional *MBEW_ITER_FORMAT_RGB*
+it, frame-by-frame, skipping any iteration that isn't video data.
+By passing the
-flag to make sure the library provides the data in a trivial format.
-We check
-the "type" of each frame during iteration, and ignore anything that isn't video
+additional *MBEW_ITER_FORMAT_RGB* we instruct the library to convert each frame
+from the default YUV420 format into a simple RGBA color format, which can
-data.
-However, without any synchronization logic, the `mbew_iterate()` loop runs
+sometimes simplify interaction with other libraries.
+However, without any
+synchronization logic, the `mbew_iterate()` loop runs as fast as the system
-as fast as the system will allow it; too fast!
+will allow it: too fast!

+## Naive Sychronization

 Our next example will add some very basic error-checking, as well as introducing
 us to the `MBEW_ITER_SYNC` flag.
 To keep things simple, we'll be using a